 If tassel loafers are your thing – this brand is particularly gifted on this front.
 These debonair styles are ideal for the man who appreciates good quality, craftsmanship and a little extra attention.

-One of Northampton’s finest, John Lobb offers a handsome collection of loafers, with shoemaking expertise that stretches back almost 170 years.
+One of Northampton’s finest, John Lobb offers a handsome collection of loafers for men, with shoemaking expertise that stretches back almost 170 years.
 As such, expect finer touches such as hand-stitching, lightweight finishes and expertly cut leather.

 The collection is rooted in traditional styles from the 1950s, but styles are refined with a contemporary edge, fitting for any modern man’s wardrobe.
 Prices range from £900 to £1,200 – with the odd £7,000-odd anomaly for when you’re feeling extra spendy.